earthai-tech/pycsamt/project_description.md

 CSAMT is an enhanced frequency domain of EM program using synchronous stacking and averaging, and Fourier integral methods to improve the signal to noise ratio.
 Later, CSAMT is well appreciated in geophysical commumity and was used as a suitable exploration method well-established in deep geological structure detection.
-Today the method is broadly applied in  diverse of exploration problems such as mineral , hydrocarbon,  groundwater resources, as well as mapping the fault-zones etc.
+Today the method is broadly applied in  diverse of exploration problems such as mineral, hydrocarbon,  groundwater resources, as well as mapping the fault-zones etc.

 * [Purpose](#Purpose)